Premium Cataract Implants

 Multifocal IOLs use a different technology to provide both reading and distance vision without glasses.
 These implants have an optic that can focus light at both distance and near at the same time.
 The brain learns which image to use after both eyes are implanted and after an adaptation period.
 They can be very successful in the carefully selected patient, but work best in eyes without astigmatism, and without any other eye diseases such as macular degeneration.

-There are two brands of multifocal IOLs we work with, the AcrySof® IQ ReSTOR® IOL and the TECNIS® Multifocal IOL.
-We have had success with both lenses and your surgeon can discuss which might be best for you.
+There are two types of multifocal IOLs we work with, The Alcon Panoptix trifocal IOL and the J&J Tecnis multifocal IOL.
+We have had great success with both of these lenses and your surgeon can discuss which one might be best for you!

 TECNIS® Multifocal IOL

 As with many things, there may be a trade off.
 If you decide to have a multifocal lens, your use of glasses may decrease, but at the cost of losing some of the sharpness of your vision.
 There may also be some visual side effects such as halos and glare from lights at night that are more common than with a monofocal IOL.